fizker/merge/readme.md

 and normal browser version).

 - In `node`, simply use `npm install fmerge`.
-- The module is `require`-aware, so you can link it directly through require as well.
+- The module is `require.js`-aware, so you can link it directly through `require.js` as well.
+    - To make the `require.js` version, either install through `npm` or check out from git and run `node install.js`.
 - For normal browsers, it creates a global function `fmerge`.

 Example of use